Model 1981 "Shin'heung": Model 1981 "Shin'heung" upgrades

 The arrangement of the lights on the hull has also changed: there are three lights on the right side of the front glacis (two black ones and one white), plus one on the left side plate; sometimes some of these lights are omitted.
-The AT-3 "Sagger" missile is also now absent on the PT-85; it's unclear if these new or upgraded variants can be armed with that missile, and if so where the launcher would be installed.
+The AT-3 "Sagger" missile is also now absent on the PT-85; it is unclear if these new or upgraded variants can be armed with that missile, and if so where the launcher would be installed.
+It is also possible that the tank was never able to fire the missile and it was only mounted to parade tanks to confuse observers.

 In 2015, Model 1981 "Shin'heung" tanks in parades have also been observed with a Manpad SAM installed on the rear of the turret, as well as three smoke mortars on each side of the turret.